Communist Workers' Party – For Peace and Socialism

-Communist Workers' Party – For Peace and Socialism (Kommunistinen Työväenpuolue – Rauhan ja Sosialismin puolesta, KTP) is a communist party in Finland.
-It was founded in 1988 to secure the existence of an independent Marxist–Leninist party.
+The Communist Workers' Party – For Peace and Socialism (Kommunistinen Työväenpuolue – Rauhan ja Sosialismin puolesta, KTP) is a Marxist-Leninist party in Finland.
+It was founded in 1988 to secure the existence of an independent Marxist–Leninist organisation.
 Since it was founded, it has been re-registered and subsequently de-registered multiple times.
 Since its founding, it has failed to gain any seats in the Parliament of Finland.
 The party has been de-registered since 2019.

 History

 The Finnish communist movement was split in the mid-1980s after years of infighting.
 Those expelled from the Communist Party of Finland (SKP) formed the Communist Party of Finland (Unity) (SKPy) which, however, itself soon split into different factions.
 KTP was founded in 1988 by one part of the Finnish communists who thought the SKPy had ventured too far from the principles of Marxism–Leninism.
 The final decision to find a new communist party was made in the autumn 1987 seminar held in Matinkylä.
 The Marxist–Leninists behind the project felt themselves neglected since the Dipoli Congress of the SKPy in 1986.
 Many of the KTP cadres came from the (expelled) Uusimaa district of the SKP which, since the late 1970s, had had its disputes with the opposition of the SKP led by the Tiedonantaja society.

 In 2002, the KTP split over question of alliances possible for a communist party.
 The Central Committee of the KTP rejected after voting (18–9) a proposed membership in a new (electoral) party, Forces for Change in Finland (MVS), in which clearly right-wing elements were also going to participate.
 MVS was supported especially by the Helsinki district organization of the KTP which then decided to enter the MVS without their comrades.
 KTP answered by expelling the above-mentioned organization and many leading members of the party, including Heikki Männikkö (the party secretary), Reijo Katajaranta (the editor-in-chief of the KTP organ) and Pekka Tiainen (the former presidential candidate in 1994), all had to go.
 The communists that were expelled then founded their own organization, which was at first plainly called ’The Communists’, but later changed to League of Communists (or Communist League).
 The KTP has avoided contacting and doings with their ex-members.

 The KTP got some unexpected nationwide publicity ahead the local elections in 2004 when the Turku and Raisio branches of the party made an electoral alliance with the anti-immigration party Finnish People's Blue-Whites.
 The KTP party leadership reacted strongly and condemned the manoeuvres.
 The alliances were, however, already signed and the KTP candidates stood in the two west coast cities with no success.
 The broader KTP didn't advertise their rebel candidates.
 The man behind the alliances, Esko Luukkonen, was discharged from all party responsibilities, and he along with the KTP Turku district organization later joined the League of Communists.